EyeBallManTANK/All-in-one-Benchmark/Source/README.md

-# Stress benchmark backend (C++)

-This folder contains the C++ backend that maxes out CPU, RAM, GPU, and VRAM when the corresponding options are enabled in the GUI.

 ## Build without CMake (recommended if CMake is not installed)

 You need **Visual Studio** (or **Build Tools for Visual Studio**) with “Desktop development with C++” installed.